 A coronavirus resurgence is spreading across much of Europe, forcing Italy into a new lockdown a year after it became the first Western country to resort to the drastic measure.
 The coronavirus has returned in the form of more transmissible variants.

 "A year after COVID-19 struck Italy, more than half of the country's residents were set to be placed back under hard lockdown restrictions from Monday, March 15 at least through Easter," reports CBS News' Rome-based correspondent Chris Livesay on March 12 (CBSN newscast embedded in the article).
-"Restrictions are being tightened in response to yet another rise in case numbers — Italy is entering a third wave of coronavirus infections."
+"Restrictions are being tightened in response to yet another rise in case numbers — Italy is entering a third wave of infections."

 "As he explained the measures on Friday, Prime Minister Mario Draghi warned that Italy was facing a 'new wave of contagion,' driven by more infectious variants of the coronavirus," reports Jason Horowitz, the Rome bureau chief of The New York Times, on March 15 (source article).

 "The country's R rate is now at 1.6 with coronavirus variants increasing the spread of the virus, according to the health ministry," reports CNN on March 15.
 When the reproduction number is greater than 1, the virus is spreading.

 The variant B.1.1.7, which was first identified in the United Kingdom, is also now prevalent in the country, according to the health ministry, who also said that they are worried about the presence of small clusters of the Brazilian variant.